levush/electric/README.original.txt

 > Edit the appropriate "mac" include file in "src/include" (for example, "macsfsheaders.h") and uncomment the definition of "FORCETCL".

+To add a Java interpreter (System 10 only) follow these instructions:
+> Download Java from "http://java.sun.com" and install it.
+> If using Qt, edit "Makefile" and add Java.
+Otherwise:
+  > In the compiler, add an include path to the installed Java "include" directory.
+  > Also in the compiler, add the appropriate Java library to the project.
+> Edit the appropriate "mac" include file in "src/include" (for example, "macsfsheaders.h") and uncomment the definition of "FORCEJAVA".

 ---------------- Building (Windows):